patrickgh/shelfdrive/README.md

 ## Status

-ShelfDrive is alpha software for personal testing on Android Automotive OS.
+ShelfDrive is beta software for personal testing on Android Automotive OS.

 Current app metadata: